mdechatech/CharTweener/README.md

 ```
 #### Features
 - Just like normal tweens.
 Kill, SetDelay, SetLoops, etc. work.
 Sequences work.
-- If you tween a character at an index that doesn't exist, the tween will occur once the there is a character at that index.
+- If you tween a character at an index that doesn't exist, the tween still happens.
+For example, you could oscillate the first 100 characters of an input field and the animation will happen as the user types in characters.

 #### Limitations
 - Large performance overhead; may not be suitable on low-end mobile devices or very long text.